Ah, my boy's gonna play in the Big League

 Also - at some point the better players, even in the competitive ranks of hockey, rise to the very top.
 If your child isn’t among this group of super elite players then that NHL contract, or even a minor pro contract, is unlikely.
 Remember only a fraction of one percent of all minor hockey players...around the world...make a living from hockey at any level.

 My two sons are young adults now.
 One hasn’t been on skates for a few years other than to hit the ODR (outdoor rink) for a casual skate with his girlfriend.
-The other son has organized some casual pick-up games with high school buddies and old teammates.
+The other son has organized some casual pick-up games with high school buddies and old teammates, and is now playing on two beer league teams.
+One of his teams has a half-dozen players whom he played minor hockey with.
 And that brings us to what is really great about the journey as a minor hockey parent.

 There are some really good outcomes from enrolling your children in minor hockey, none of which has to do with them making the NHL.
 In the end, it’s not about that.
 This is what it’s about…